naman2602f5/Result-Analysis-Portal/README.md

 Objective:

-Create a proper web interface to upload file class-wise.[classes 6th to 10th only]
+Create a proper web interface to upload file class-wise.

 Once uploaded the website must be able to calculate follows:-